Gill Schor is publisher of Sports History Magazine, a digital publication featuring articles, interviews, and stories around sports history.

 With more luck in 1989, the Golden State Warriors picked up Sabonis’ shooting guard teammate, Sarunas Marciulionis.
 Sabonis himself joined the Trail Blazers several years later in 1995.

-It was then that Marciulionis and Warriors’ assistant coach, Donnie Nelson, went on a grassroots fundraiser in the Bay area.
+It was then that Marciulionis and Warriors’ assistant coach, Donnie Nelson, went on a grassroots fundraiser in the San Francisco Bay Area.
 The two had become friends in Lithuania when Nelson spent time there scouting and running clinics.
 Nelson was the one who delivered Marciulionis for a 3-year contract with Golden State.

 The Grateful Dead Step In